Snowball, Avalanche or Snowflake: Which Debt Repayment Method Is For You?

 - Skip buying coffee and lunch out: This one is probably the easiest way to start throwing money at your debt.

 When it comes to tackling debt the most important factor is sticking to the debt repayment plan you decide on.
 So when choosing, you need to pick the one that you know you can stick to.
 If you are a numbers based person, the debt avalanche would be for you.
-It will save you more money and will get you out of debt that much faster.

 On the other hand, if you are more motivated by short-term victories, then the snowball would be a fit.
 Whichever method you go with, the snowflake method can be tacked on to help you chip away at your debt that much more.
 When you are done paying off the debt, take that money and do something smart with it.
 Put it towards your retirement savings or emergency fund.